Comprehensive Crested Gecko Care Guide

 Like many geckos they do need to be handled with care.
 Never pick up or hold your crested gecko by the tail!

 Crested geckos can drop their tails when threatened of frightened.
 This is called caudal autotomy.
 Once a crested gecko drops its tail, it’s gone for good!
-Unlike other lizards, crested geckos do not regrow their tails.
+Unlike other their cousins the leopard and gargoyle geckos, crested geckos do not regrow their tails.

 While a crested gecko may not drop its tail unless threatened or restrained in some way, sometimes crested geckos drop them for what seems like no good reason.